dib-lab/charcoal/README.md

 To do a "dry run" of charcoal, which lists out the jobs that will be run, execute:
 ```
-charcoal run newproject.conf -n
+python -m charcoal run newproject.conf -n
 ```

 #### Decontaminate!

-And, finally, run the decontamination routine.
+And, finally, run the first round of analysis!
 This will run four processes in parallel (`-j 4`)
 ```
-charcoal run newproject.conf -j 4
+python -m charcoal run newproject.conf -j 4
 ```

 #### Examine the results

+**out of date**

 The results will be in `output.newproject/`; see the file `combined_summary.csv`, as well as the `*.clean.fa.gz` files, which